-- Clarify any issues regarding your authority and assignment.

-- Determine what Section positions should be activated and staffed.

-- Activate organizational elements within your Section as needed and designate supervisors for each element or combination of elements:
+- Evaluate and advise on modifications to Section position activation and designate supervisors for each element or combination of elements:

 - Health and Welfare Branch

 - Care and Shelter Unit

 - Medical Health Unit

 - Mental Health Unit

 - Special Needs Unit

-- Law Enforcement Branch - Maintenance and Operations Branch - □ Confirm that all key Operations Section personnel or alternates are in the EOC or have been notified.
-Recall the required staff members necessary for the emergency. - Request additional personnel for the Section to maintain a 24-hour operation as required. - □ Carry out responsibilities of your Section not currently staffed.
+- Law Enforcement Branch

+- Maintenance and Operations Branch

+- □ Confirm that all key Operations Section personnel or alternates are in the EOC or have been notified.
+Recall the required staff members necessary for the emergency.

+- □ Carry out responsibilities of your Section not currently staffed.